 Note: This article, originally published September 2014 has been updated to reflect a FASB notification issued March 2015.

 Word has gotten around that the rules for revenue recognition are changing; the dust has settled a bit on the announcement, if not on its ramifications.
-And while implementation might seem distant — the new revenue recognition standard takes effect for non-public entities for annual reporting periods beginning after December 15, 2018* — we at Smith & Howard believe that it is not too early for businesses to begin preparation for the changes.
+And while implementation might seem distant — the new revenue recognition standard takes effect for non-public entities for annual reporting periods beginning after December 15, 2018* — we at Smith and Howard believe that it is not too early for businesses to begin preparation for the changes.
 According to Michael Cohn, Editor-in-Chief of Accounting Today (April 2, 2015), “In terms of an early adoption provision, FASB decided to permit both public and nonpublic entities to adopt the new revenue standard early, but not before the original public entity effective date (that is, annual periods beginning after Dec.
 15, 2016).
 A public entity would apply the new revenue standard to all interim reporting periods within the year of adoption.
 A nonpublic entity would not be required to apply the new revenue standard in interim periods within the year of adoption.”

 A clearer picture